-In future, this publication will provide statistics on case transfers from the time that case transfer has been completed and the person's Carer Support Payment award has started.
-This will be reported as part of caseload measures.
+This publication provides statistics on case transfers from the time that case transfer has been completed and the person's Carer Support Payment award has started.
+This is reported as part of caseload measures.

 Caseload

 The methodology used for this publication uses a data extract which makes it possible to identify all cases who are in receipt of, or have been approved for, a payment in the caseload period, even if they have not been paid yet.